tracyxmr/jnvm/README.md

 # jnvm
-A virtual machine for the Juno programming language, heavily inspired by JVM.
+A virtual machine for the Juno programming language, inspired by JVM.

 # Example
 Let's test this simple Juno program.